shantianqin/shantianqin.github.io/_pages/about.md

 Welcome!
 I am  currently a third-year Ph.D. student at [Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS)](http://www.ict.ac.cn/), also with the [University of Chinese Academy of Sciences (UCAS)](https://www.ucas.ac.cn/), advised by [Prof. Wenming Li](https://people.ucas.edu.cn/~liwenming) and [Prof. Dongrui Fan](https://people.ucas.edu.cn/~fandongrui).
 Previously, I obtained my bachelor's degree from the School of Microelectronics, [Tongji University](https://www.tongji.edu.cn/).
 My research interests include dataflow-driven AI chip design, reconfigurable computing, memory-centric computing, and hardware-software co-design.
 Please feel free to contact me.

 ## 🔥 News {#news}
-* [Jul 2025] Giving a talk on Edge-AI Dataflow Accelerator in the Young Scholar & Excellent PhD Forum of CCF Computility 2025.
+* [Jul 2025] Giving a talk on Edge-AI Dataflow Accelerator in CCF Computility 2025.
 * [May 2025] Awarded the **Pacemaker to Merit Students** of UCAS!
 * [Feb 2025] One paper paper is accepted by **ACM TACO**!
 Congratulations to all!
 * [Jan 2025] One paper paper is accepted by **IEEE ISCAS 2025**!
 Congratulations to all!